websemantics/linux.js/README.md

 ## Links

-Resources used or releated to this project,
+Resources used or related to this project,

 - [Photon](https://github.com/connors/photon), to build beautiful Electron apps using simple HTML and CSS.
 - [OpenRISC](http://openrisc.io/), creating a free and open processor for embedded system.